If you're a highly sensitive person, then your sensitive leadership traits make you a natural born leader.

 Beyond these examples, all the important stuff that needs to be done at certain deadlines, a highly sensitive person will make sure nobody forgets, and everybody gets it done.

 In general, your sensitive personality traits are what help you remember what works best for leading each individual working for you.
+That's one key way how to be the best leader.

 2. Your high emotional awareness comforts your followers